-The employer contributions for eight major local government pension funds in the Chicago area are simply a multiple of past employee contributions, with no relationship to the annual funded status of the plan.
+The employer contributions for eight major local government pension funds in the Chicago area are simply a multiple of past employee contributions, with no relationship to the funding status or actuarial liabilities of the plan.
+Most employee contributions are a fixed percentage of payroll.

-The Civic Federation recommends that, at a minimum, employer contributions for all funds be tied to funded ratios, such that additional contributions are required when the ratio drops
+The Civic Federation recommends that employer and employee contributions for all funds be tied to actuarial liabilities and funded ratios, such that contributions are at levels consistent with the actuarially calculated annual required contribution (ARC).